AninditaBasu/AninditaBasu/docs/tutorial-compare-snapshot-wayback.md

 If you don't see any difference, it might be that the digests of both the websites are the same.
 If so, pick two versions that have different digests, and compare them.

+## Wayback Changes

+"Wayback Changes" is a tool you can use to identify, and display, changes in the content of archives of URLs.
+To access it use the following URL syntax: `https://web.archive.org/web/changes/<URL>`.

+First you can select two different archives for a URL, based on an interface that shows the degree of relative change from one archive to another.

+Then you can see the replay of the two URLs you select, side-by-side, with changes highlighted in Blue and Yellow.

 ## Related

 [See whether a website exists in the archives](tutorial-get-snapshot-wayback.md).